celery/celery/docs/getting-started/next-steps.rst

 and emulating priorities, all described in the :ref:`Routing Guide
 <guide-routing>`.

-You can get a complete list of command line arguments by passing in the `--help` flag:
+You can get a complete list of command-line arguments by passing in the `--help` flag:

 .. code-block:: bash